eajacobson67/Word-Clock/README.md

   Check pictures folder for pictures of finished clock in order to better visualize.

 Execution:
-  The code was programmed in C on an Sparkfun Redboard.
+  The code (in WordClockArduino folder) was programmed in C on an Sparkfun Redboard.
 I used a library for the RTC.
   Pieces of the clock were laser cut, designed solely in Inkscape.
   Electronics of the clock include the RTC circuit, the Redboard, a series of shift registers and their respective LED drivers.
 The Redboard shifts in the appropriate signal into the